aelivingstone/patch-compliance/README.md

 # Patch Compliance Analysis Reference Architecture

-This reference architecture creates AWS Systems Manager Associations to [automatically update the SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent-automatic-updates.html), [configure inventory collection](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-inventory-configuring.html) and [run patching operations](https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-about-aws-runpatchbaseline.html) for scanning and optionally installing.
+This reference architecture creates AWS Systems Manager Associations to [automatically update the SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent-automatic-updates.html), [configure inventory collection](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-inventory-configuring.html) and [run patching operations](https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-about-aws-runpatchbaseline.html) for scanning and optionally installing patches.
 It also creates [maintenance windows](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-maintenance.html) for the optional installation of patches.
 A Lambda function generates Tags for PlatformType, PlatformName and PlatformVersion to enable a target for patching.
 AWS Config is also enabled in all regions and accounts provided.

 The information from AWS Config and AWS Systems Manager Inventory is collected in S3 buckets in the deployment account and Athena Tables and Views are created to analyse the data using Amazon QuickSight.
 An AWS Lambda function [repairs](https://docs.aws.amazon.com/athena/latest/ug/msck-repair-table.html) the tables, adds views and creates an Athena datasource and two datasets for use in QuickSight, joining multiple tables for further insight.
 An additional AWS Lambda function is created to partition data from AWS Config.